 The Frank Capra film “It’s a Wonderful Life” beautifully illustrates how one man failed to recognize the manner in which his life impacted so many others.
 Little did the character of George Bailey realize how his actions, no matter how small or insignificant to him, endeared him to so many others in very powerful ways.
 It’s far easier to assume that no one cares or that you yourself don’t care than to face the fact that you will be missed and people will want to honor you when your time here is done.

 Putting this responsibility on the doorstep of your church is an easy way around a tough subject, but a far cry from the appropriate thing to do.
 Our funeral home has been asked on many occasions to come in and put together the loose ends.
 At other times we simply hear the tales from church volunteers of how unstructured things seemed when the funeral home was not involved in a service.
 Things get overlooked in the planning stage and unfortunately are discovered absent when it’s too late.
 Other things that could have made a huge impact on the service as a whole are left out completely because no one knew they could be done.
 Simply put, a good funeral director and a thorough funeral home staff are worth every penny you may pay to them.
 They plan memorial tributes every day, and those that are really worth something are constantly searching for ways to innovate and contemporize the way people say good-bye.

-Rick Allen is the owner of Allen Family Funeral Options.
-Visit their informative website at www.affoplano.com or give them a call at 972-596-8200.
+Rick Allen is the owner of Allen Family Funeral Options and may be reached at 972-596-8200, or you may visit their website at www.affoplano.com.